You open a new Logic Pro session, fired up and ready.

-You’re fired up.
-The tracks are loaded.
-The guitars are clean.
-The drums hit hard.
-The vocals are raw but promising.
+The tracks are loaded, the guitars are clean, the drums hit hard, and the vocals are raw but promising.

-You reach for your favorite plugin—maybe an EQ or a compressor—and from that point on, the mix starts falling apart.
+Then you reach for your favorite plugin, maybe an EQ or a compressor, and from that point on the mix starts falling apart.

-It’s subtle at first.
+It's subtle at first.
 But layer by layer, plugin by plugin, your session turns into a battlefield of over-processing.
-You’re chasing clarity but getting mud, adding punch but losing energy.
-You’ve got 47 plugins running, and nothing sounds better.
+You chase clarity and get mud.
+You add punch and lose energy.
+Forty-seven plugins later, nothing sounds any better.

 The 3 Rules That Will Save Your Mix (Every Time)